gabelapham/DnDBetter/helloplus/jclar166/README.md

 3. Use the IDE's run command, and the information on Barbarian features from wikidot 5e will printed to the console. <br>
 (There's quite a lot of information, so I recommend expanding your console's display size)

+This program is an example of how we will gather information from wikidot for class feature data, which will then be stored in a database that the website can query.
 Though it is not represented in main.py, I have also begun learning Pandas so that we can database our information